Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/Secret Management/External Secrets/configuration-secretstore.md

 ## Deploying a custom Secret Store

-Before deploying a custom secret store you need to fulfill these prerequsits: [**Prerequsits for Secret Store**](../../../../OpenShift%20Tenants/Tenant%20features/external-secrets.md)

 If there is need to create a custom Secret Store this can be done by creating it yourself.
 The secret store resource definition needs to be created and added to the `resources` section of your application's `kustomization.yml` file.
 This action will deploy the secret store directly to the application's environment.

 - Below is a sample syntax for defining a SecretStore resource: